Q: When and how and can I exercise safely during bad weather conditions?

 – Train in lighted areas whenever you can.
 If you work out early in the morning or evening when it’s dark, plan on wearing reflective gear so that you can be seen.

-- Gear up with fuel and accessories that will help get your mind off the cold, wet weather.
-Listening to music with waterproof ear buds is a great way to tune out and stay motivated.
+– Gear up with fuel and accessories that will help get your mind off the cold, wet weather.
+Take an energizing gel or bar to keep your body moving even when you can’t feel your fingers and toes.
+Listening to music is another great way to tune out and stay motivated.

 – Dress appropriately in cold weather.
 Wear layers so that you can remove a layer as you sweat and add layers when you start to cool off.